This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How to Provide Extra Oxygen While the Compost Pile Remains Hot

-- Turning the compost helps the complex parts on the pile surface go down and decompose quickly.
+• Turning the Compost helps the complex parts on the pile surface go down and decompose quickly.

-- When you mix the compost, you expose the oxygen-depleted parts of the compost pile to oxygen.
+• When you mix the Compost, you expose the oxygen-depleted parts of the compost pile to oxygen.

 Composting – a rundown

 Composting is beneficial in your garden and can be utilized for many functions, such as adding it to potting soil, mulch, and fertilizer to garden beds.
-Composting has many more benefits covered in great detail in this article that I wrote on composting for beginners, which is linked here.
+Composting has many more benefits covered in great detail in this article I wrote on composting for beginners, which is linked here.

-But to push on, we will discuss composting vital components, such as just how long it takes to compost and the processes within.
+But to push on, we will discuss composting vital components, such as how long it takes to compost and the processes within.

-How Long Will it Take for the Compost to Be Ready?
+How Long Will It Take for the Compost to Be Ready?

 The duration of composting varies from person to person and from method to method.
 Here are factors (asides from the size of your composting bin) that affect the duration of composting: